 Multiplexed typefaces for 29 daily newspapers published by McClatchy

-The McClatchy Company publishes 29 daily newspapers across the US, from Washington, to California, to Kansas, Florida, and the Carolinas, in both large and small markets.
-Working with Garcia Media, they have spent the last year developing a unified design language that will bring together the print papers, mobile apps, and web editions with a more consistent overall look.
-However, it was important that the newspapers retain a meaure of individuality, rather than all looking exactly the same.
-Directed by Garcia Media's Reed Reibstein and Mario García, we designed a set of typefaces that will help to bridge the gap between design consistency and individual character.
-For more information on the redesigns and the underlying strategy and philosophy, please see this excellent post on the Garcia Media blog.
-For more on McClatchy's fundamental rethinking of their publishing process, please see this article at the Poynter Institute.
+The McClatchy Company publishes twenty-nine daily newspapers across the US, from Washington, to California, to Kansas, Florida, and the Carolinas, in both large and small markets.
+Working with Garcia Media, they have spent the past year developing a unified design language that will bring together the print papers, mobile apps, and web editions with a more consistent overall look.
+However, it was important that the newspapers retain a measure of individuality, rather than all looking exactly the same.
+Directed by Garcia Media’s Reed Reibstein and Mario García, we designed a set of typefaces that will help bridge the gap between design consistency and individual character.
+For more information on the redesigns and their underlying strategy and philosophy, please see this excellent post on the Garcia Media blog.
+And to learn more about McClatchy’s fundamental rethinking of their publishing process, see this article at the Poynter Institute.

-The first set of newspapers to follow this new design paradigm are The Sacramento Bee, The Modesto Bee, and The Merced Sun-Star, with The Fresno Bee to follow in the next week.
-The remaining 25 dailies will roll out their redesigns in the coming year or so.
+The first set of newspapers to follow this new design paradigm are the Sacramento Bee, the Modesto Bee, and the Merced Sun-Star, with the Fresno Bee to follow next week.
+The remaining twenty-five dailies will roll out their redesigns in the coming year or so.

 A small number of alternates, such as a single-story g (which looked far too silly to include in the Serif), allow for further flexibility and differentiation.